 We took a trip to Bennington today for provisions for the Inn and took a much-anticipated side trip to Bennington Potters.
 We stopped off in the store first and fell in love with the place.
-The girls in the store were so helpful and accommodating.
+The ladies in the store were so helpful and accommodating.

 After picking out some items for the inn, they encouraged us to visit the factory behind the shop and meet with Terry.
 Terry has been around there for a long time and knows so much of the history of the building (an old grist mill and depot) and the workings of the pottery factory.